 What is TUPE?

-The TUPE legislation is set out in the Transfer of Undertakings (Protection of Employment) Regulations 2006.
+TUPE refers to the Transfer of Undertakings (Protection of Employment) Regulations 2006.

 TUPE provides certain protections to employees where the business that they work for transfers either in whole or in part to a new owner.
 It also applies where a service provision is transferred, for example, where it is outsourced, in-sourced or re-tendered (except in certain specific circumstances).